sgong-pdftron/stranger-docs/android/guides/advanced/annotation-syncing.md

 # Annotation syncing

 PDFNet supports annotation syncing between different clients.
 All the required locking, change tracking, merging and view updating are handled internally.
+Below are instructions on how to handle the import and export of annotation changes on the client side.
+Not described here is how a server would handle the data.
+However, data that needs to be stored on server side are all primitive types and will be compatible with any cloud database services.

-### Requirements
+## Requirements

 Here are a few requirements for syncing to work as expected:
 - A valid and unique string identifier is needed for the userId.